siderealsasquatch/udacity-we-rate-dogs-project/README.md

 This is a draft of my submission for Udacity Data Analyst Nanodegree program.
 In this project we were given the task of wrangling data from a selection of archived tweets from the WeRateDogs twitter account.
-The archived data was provided to us in the `twitter-archive-enhanced.csv` file.
-The `image-predictions.tsv` file containing the predictions of a machine learning algorithm trained on a sample of the tweets was actually downloaded from a dedicated repository as part of the project requirements.
-The `tweet_json.txt` file contains addtional data that was gathered from Twitter using the Tweepy library.
-The `wrangle_act.ipynb` details the steps taken to gather, assess, and clean the data.
-Note that this is still a work in progress.
+The data for this project is contained in the following files:
+- `twitter-archive-enhanced.csv`: the archived tweets.
+- `image-predictions.tsv`: prediction results from a machine learning algorithm trained on a sample of the archived tweets.
+- `tweet_json.txt`: the extra data obtained from Twitter.

+while cleaned data is contained in the following files:
+- `twitter-archive-master.csv`: the cleaned tweets.
+- `image-predictions-master.csv`: the cleaned image prediction data.

+As for the remainder of the files:
+- `wrangle_act.ipynb`: details the data wrangling process.
+- `wrangle_report.html`: briefly summarizes my experiences wrangling the data for this project.
+- `act_report.html`: report on the insights that I found in the data.